Israel currency is called the ‘shekel’. Shekels are abbreviated as either ILS, or more commonly NIS (which stands for New Israeli Shekel).

 And there are six coin denominations:

-So even if you forgot to change in the airport, its easy to to withdraw money in local Israeli currency using your international credit card all over Israel.
+So even if you forgot to change money in the airport, its easy towithdraw money in local Israeli currency using your international credit card all over Israel.
 There are two main types of ATM machines in Israel: those associated with banks and ATMs that are privately owned by shops.
 Both are trustworthy and legitimate, but the private ATMs will charge a higher commission so banking ATMs are better.

 If you brought cash with you and want to exchange it for shekels, you have 3 options: Exchange at:

-You can find currency stores all over the main cities of Israel, and they usually are open much later than banks and post offices.
-The banks usually charge the highest commission.
+You can find israel currency exchange stores all over the main cities of Israel, and they usually are open much later than banks and post offices.
+The banks usually charge the highest commission but give a fair rate.
 The licensed exchange stores often advertise 'no commission' but the exchange rate will be less good.
 Post Offices also charge no commission, but the rates are not always the best.
-Shop and compare
+Shop and compare.

 As mentioned, the best way to exchange is using a good 'ol ATM.